CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

 If you wish to commit, push, or pull from the repository you currently have active in the File Browser, then you can return to the Git tab.
 It should change to look like this, so long as you have a repository open in the File Browser:

 .. image:: _static/git2.png
-   :alt: The Git tab at Coffea-casa Analysis Facility @ T2 Nebraska, after a repository is activated
+   :alt: The Git tab at Opendata Coffea-casa Analysis Facility @ T2 Nebraska, after a repository is activated
    :width: 50%
    :align: center